epicnerd1990/hawgts/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See <https://www.gnu.org/licenses/> for full licence.
+See <https://www.gnu.org/licenses/> or repo licence page for full licence.